surftrips.co

 Frequently asked

-Vaucottes is a mixed break suited for beginner to intermediate surfers.
-Confident beginners can give it a go on small days.
+Vaucottes is a mixed bottom, soft shingle beachbreak peaks with occasional left on sw swell, break suited for beginner through intermediate surfers.
+Beginners can give it a go on the smaller end of the size range.

 Vaucottes